Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): The weight motivic Chern class Beilinson's regulator

 \paragraph{Remark.} The map $\widetilde \Delta$ satisfies the key property that its composition ${\rm res}\circ \widetilde \Delta$ with the residue map is zero.
 Indeed, the residue can be non-zero only at the divisors $|ijkl|=0$.
-Due to the skewsymmetry it is suffice to calculate the residue at the divisor $|1234|=0$, which is given by
+Due to the antisymmetry it is sufficient to calculate the residue at the divisor $|1234|=0$, which is given by

 Each of the two summands here is zero due to the degeneration relation in the group ${\rm A}_3$.